 - Track & Report.
 To enable our clients to analyze, track, and report carbon emissions by hotel chain and develop sustainable strategies based on this data, last year, we added hotel emission metrics to our proprietary solution Insights.

 - Procure Green.
 GBT has teamed up with travel and transient sourcing technology provider Cvent to create a new set of sourcing questions that standardize and increase the availability of sustainability data shared by hotels and other venues.
 Developed by our consulting arm, Global Business Consulting (GBC), and Cvent, the new questions will make it simpler for organizations to evaluate hotels’ sustainability standards.

 - Influence Choice.
-We also strive to influence better travel choices by making it easier for travelers to identify suppliers that have sustainable practices in place.
+We also strive to influence better travel choices by making it easier for travelers to identify suppliers that have sustainable travel practices in place.
 Our online booking and expense tool, Neo™, can now be configured to display a green badge next to hotel content that meets a client’s environmental standards and criteria, allowing travelers to easily find and choose sustainable lodging options.

 “Sustainability is a top priority for our clients – as it is for GBT too,” said Si-Yeon Kim, Chief Risk & Compliance Officer and Executive Chair of Environmental, Social, Governance at GBT.
 “By spotlighting suppliers that meet GSTC’s Criteria and steering travelers toward greener choices, we are empowering our clients to make buying decisions that can help preserve this world and create a better reality for future generations to come.”